 APPA-NI delivers training for all ages and abilities in disciplines including Ballet, Jazz Dance, Contemporary Dance, Aerial Arts, Rhythmic Gymnastics and Acrobatic Tumbling.

 APPA-NI also places great emphasis in offering a number of community-outreach initiatives and programmes.
 This helps to ensure broad accessibility to the benefits of our physical arts training.

 "I fully support the concept of the Academy of Professional and Physical Arts.
 This unique academy will offer opportunities to many aspiring for excellence and inspired specialised instruction in rhythmic and sports acrobatic gymnastics, aerial performance and dance.
 I wish APPA-NI every success."

-Elaine has been a Great Britain National Rhythmic Gymnastics Judge since 2009.
-She is a British Gymnastics Coach for Rhythmic Gymnastics and was on the pilot course for the UK Coaching Certificate level 3 qualification.
-More locally, Elaine managed and directed the Phoenix Rhythmic Gymnastics Club for 10 years, which has proudly produced GB Squad members over the last 20 years.
+Elaine has been a Great Britain National Rhythmic Gymnastics Judge since 2009 and is now an International Brevet Judge.
+Before opening APPA-NI, Elaine managed and directed the Phoenix Rhythmic Gymnastics Club for 10 years, which has proudly produced GB Squad members over the previous 20 years.